Automatic detection of number of choices

 Replies (3)

-RE: Automatic detection of number of choices - Added by Alexis Bienvenüe almost 9 years ago
+RE: Automatic detection of number of choices - Added by Alexis Bienvenüe over 9 years ago

 This seems quite difficult with LaTeX, but perhaps you can use the scoring variables N, NB to implement this.

-RE: Automatic detection of number of choices - Added by S. McKay almost 9 years ago
+RE: Automatic detection of number of choices - Added by S. McKay over 9 years ago

 Thanks for your reply, and for your patience.
 I did not even see that section in the manual.
 I've been using the table on page 31 and did not look for other options.

-RE: Automatic detection of number of choices - Added by Al DUS almost 9 years ago
+RE: Automatic detection of number of choices - Added by Al DUS over 9 years ago

 One can imagine to add a wrap around \wrongchoice and \correctchoice and use a new counter to store the maximum of the counter \AMCànumerotation with a simple \ifthenelse to compute the max.
 I used this to "count" the number of answers per question.
 It worked.